-Degree Overlap

-Students in the CWRU EMPP MA program who wish to continue on to the DMA may formally petition to do so in their second year of study.
-Any coursework already taken will count towards the DMA requirements, and students should register for the first DMA lecture recital (MUAP 751 for 3 hours) rather than the MA lecture recital (MUAP 651 for 6 hours).
-The DMA comprehensive examinations will then be taken in the Fall of the fourth year at CWRU, rather than the third year as is normally required for DMA students.
+Degree Overlap - Students in the Case HPP MA program who wish to continue on to the DMA or the PhD may formally petition to do so after three semesters of study.
+If the petition is granted, any coursework already taken will count towards the doctoral requirements, and DMA students will be exempt from the first lecture-recital (MUAP 751 for 3 hours), completing instead the MA lecture-recital (MUAP 651 for 6 hours).
+The doctoral comprehensive examinations will then be taken in early Fall of the fourth year at Case, rather than the third year as is normally required for doctoral students.

-Students who graduate from the CWRU EMPP MA program, then later petition to enter the DMA program, will be required to complete 24 hours of coursework, instead of the 36 normally required for the DMA degree.
-For these students, the MA lecture-recital (MUAP 651) will count in place of the first required DMA lecture-recital (MUAP 751), and the 24 required hours of coursework will include 3 hours of registration for the second DMA lecture-recital (MUAP 752).
+Students who graduate from the Case HPP MA program, then later apply to enter the DMA or PhD program, will be required to complete 24 hours of coursework, instead of the 36 normally required for the doctoral degree.
+For DMA students, the 24 required hours of coursework will include 3 hours of registration for the second DMA lecture-recital (MUAP 752).

-D.M.A.
-IN EARLY MUSIC
+D.M.A. in Historical Performance Practice

-This program in early music (up to 1750) combines advanced study in performance, music history, and performance practices.
+This program in historical performance practice (up to 1850) combines advanced study in performance, music history, and performance practices.
 Students should expect to spend a minimum of three years in full-time study in Cleveland.

-Admission information

-Admission to the program is granted to those who demonstrate the potential to be leaders in the field of early music and who show excellent scholarly potential in music history and performance practices.
+Admission information - Admission to the program is granted to those who demonstrate the potential to be leaders in the field of historical performance and who show excellent scholarly potential in music history, and performance practices.
 An audition is required.

-Audition Information

-Three pieces of differing style and character are required with a total length of approximately 20 minutes.
-The candidate will be considered on the basis of their command of various national idioms, ornamentation styles, and other aspects of historical performance as well as their overall level of artistry.
-It is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made well in advance to provide one through the CWRU Music Department.
-It is also possible to submit a recording in lieu of a live audition, although a campus visit is strongly recommended as part of the audition process.
+Audition Information - Three pieces are required, of differing style and character, with a total length of approximately 20 minutes.
+We are interested to observe the candidate's command of various national idioms, ornamentation styles, and other aspects of historical performance as well as the overall level of artistry.

+Along with the application, candidates should submit an unedited digital audio or video recording for consideration by the admissions committee.
+From these, the committee will select those who will be invited to travel to Cleveland for a live audition and interview.
+For these on-campus auditions, it is expected that the candidate will provide an accompanist where applicable, unless arrangements have been made in advance to provide one through the Case Music Department.
+It is also possible to use the recording in lieu of the live audition, although a campus visit is strongly recommended as part of the audition process.
-Coursework and Applied Music

-All programs are formulated to suit the needs of the individual student (based in part on a diagnostic examination taken upon entering the program) and require the consent of the graduate advisor.
-A minimum of 36 hours of coursework is required (which includes the first two lecture recitals - see below), together with at 4 semesters of applied music (for zero credit) and comprehensive examinations (usually taken in the fall of the 3rd year).
-After successful completion of comprehensive examinations, the student will advance to candidacy and undertake the 'final' lecture recital (6 hours)
+Coursework and Applied Music - All programs are formulated to suit the needs of the individual student (based in part on a diagnostic examination taken upon entering the program) and require the consent of the graduate advisor.
+A minimum of 36 hours of coursework is required (which includes the first two lecture-recitals - see below), together with 4 semesters of applied music (for zero credit) and comprehensive examinations (usually taken in early Fall of the 3rd year).
+After successful completion of comprehensive examinations, the student will advance to candidacy and undertake the 'final' lecture-recital (6 hours)

-Coursework must include Bibliography and Research (MUHI 610), Introduction to Early Music Performance Practices (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), Schenkerian Analysis (MUTH 424), and a total of at least three seminars (1-2 in Early Music Performance Practice (MUHI 442) and 1-2 Doctoral Seminars in Musicology (MUHI 590)).
+Coursework must include Bibliography and Research (MUHI 610), Introduction to Historical Performance Practice (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), Schenkerian Analysis (MUTH 424), and a total of at least three seminars (1-2 in Historical Performance Practice (MUHI 442) and 1-2 Doctoral Seminars in Musicology (MUHI 590)).